biolink/biolink-model/docs/index.md

      * [publisher](publisher.md) - organization or person responsible for publishing books, periodicals, podcasts, games or software.
 Note that in the case of publications which have a containing "published in" node property, the publisher association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the publisher agent of the encompassing publication (e.g. only from the Journal referenced by the 'published_in' property of an journal article Publication node).
  * [correlated with](correlated_with.md) - holds between any two named thing entities.
 For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
      * [biomarker for](biomarker_for.md) - holds between a measurable chemical entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
+     * [co-occurs in literature with](co_occurs_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
      * [coexpressed with](coexpressed_with.md) - holds between any two genes or gene products, in which both are generally expressed within a single defined experimental context.
      * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite
      * [negatively correlated with](negatively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a negative manner.
      * [positively correlated with](positively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a positive manner.
  * [decreased amount in](decreased_amount_in.md)
- * [decreases abundance of](decreases_abundance_of.md) - holds between two chemical entities where the action or effect of one decreases the amount of the other within a system of interest
+ * [decreases abundance of](decreases_abundance_of.md) - holds between two chemical or gene/gene product where the action or effect of one decreases the amount of the other within a system of interest
- * [decreases activity of](decreases_activity_of.md) - holds between two chemical entities where the action or effect of one decreases the  activity of the other within a system of interest
+ * [decreases activity of](decreases_activity_of.md) - holds between two chemical or gene/gene product where the action or effect of one decreases the activity of the other within a system of interest
  * [decreases degradation of](decreases_degradation_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of degradation of the other within a system of interest
- * [decreases expression of](decreases_expression_of.md) - holds between two chemical entities where the action or effect of one decreases the level of expression of the other within a system of interest
+ * [decreases expression of](decreases_expression_of.md) - holds between a chemical or gene/gene product entity and a nucleic acid entity where the action or effect of one decreases the level of expression of the other within a system of interest
- * [decreases folding of](decreases_folding_of.md) - holds between a chemical entity and a nucleic acid entity where the action or effect of one decreases the rate or quality of folding of the other
+ * [decreases folding of](decreases_folding_of.md) - holds between a chemical or gene or gene product entity and a nucleic acid entity where the action or effect of one decreases the rate or quality of folding of the other
- * [decreases localization of](decreases_localization_of.md) - holds between two chemical entities where the action or effect of one decreases the proper localization of the other within a system of interest
+ * [decreases localization of](decreases_localization_of.md) - holds between two chemical or gene/gene product entities where the action or effect of one decreases the proper localization of the other within a system of interest
- * [decreases metabolic processing of](decreases_metabolic_processing_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of metabolic processing of the other within a system of interest
+ * [decreases metabolic processing of](decreases_metabolic_processing_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one decreases the rate of metabolic processing of the other within a system of interest
  * [decreases molecular interaction](decreases_molecular_interaction.md) - indicates that the source decreases the molecular interaction between the target and some other chemical entity
  * [decreases molecular modification of](decreases_molecular_modification_of.md) - holds between two chemical entities  where the action or effect of one leads to decreased molecular modification(s) of the other (e.g. via post-translational modifications of proteins such as the addition of phosphoryl group, or via redox reaction that adds or subtracts electrons)
  * [decreases mutation rate of](decreases_mutation_rate_of.md) - holds between a chemical entity and a nucleic acid entity where the action or effect of the chemical entity decreases the rate of mutation of the nucleic acid entity within a system of interest
  * [decreases response to](decreases_response_to.md) - holds between two chemical entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
- * [decreases secretion of](decreases_secretion_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of secretion of the other out of a cell, gland, or organ
+ * [decreases secretion of](decreases_secretion_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one decreases the rate of secretion of the other out of a cell, gland, or organ
  * [decreases splicing of](decreases_splicing_of.md) - holds between a chemical entity and an mRNA where the action or effect of the chemical entity decreases the proper splicing of the mRNA
- * [decreases stability of](decreases_stability_of.md) - holds between two chemical entities where the action or effect of one decreases the stability of the other within a system of interest
+ * [decreases stability of](decreases_stability_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one decreases the stability of the other within a system of interest
  * [decreases synthesis of](decreases_synthesis_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of chemical synthesis of the other
- * [decreases transport of](decreases_transport_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of transport of the other across some boundary in a system of interest
+ * [decreases transport of](decreases_transport_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one decreases the rate of transport of the other across some boundary in a system of interest
- * [decreases uptake of](decreases_uptake_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of uptake of the other into of a cell, gland, or organ
+ * [decreases uptake of](decreases_uptake_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one decreases the rate of uptake of the other into of a cell, gland, or organ
  * [degradation affected by](degradation_affected_by.md)
      * [degradation decreased by](degradation_decreased_by.md)
      * [degradation increased by](degradation_increased_by.md)